blakejacquot/Udacity_SelfDrivingCar_Term1_Project4_AdvancedLaneFinding/README.md

 Undistorted image
 ![alt text][test_2_undistorted]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
+My method borrows heavily from my [first project][t1p1_link] in this course.

+The order of operations is:
+1. Grayscale image
+2. Gaussian blur image with kernel of size 5
+3. Apply Canny edge detection

+Code for making binary image is in `make_binary_image` function of file `main.py`.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of